lizmat/articles/its-time-to-rak-2.md

 This is a follow-up on an [introduction to rak](https://dev.to/lizmat/its-time-to-rak-part-1-30ji).
 This blog post builds on that.

-But before discussing all of the myriad options of `rak`, it is important to know how the specification of options work exactly, and how they interact with any of *your* customized options.
+But before discussing all of the myriad options of `rak` (shown to you when you do `rak --help`), it is important to know how the specification of options work exactly, and how they interact with any of *your* customized options.

 ## One dash vs two dash